 MM, MS, PhD

-For more complete information regarding our graduate programs, please look over the Graduate Student Handbook.Doctoral Degree
+For more complete information regarding our graduate programs, please look over the Graduate Student Handbook.Employment Opportunities

 A Master's degree in mathematics with a broadly based program enhances one's opportunities both for employment and for advancement once employed.
 It also leads to work on a wider variety of more interesting problems in business, industry or government.
 A Ph.D. degree is often required for teachers at colleges and universities.
 Industry is also an important source of employment for Ph.D. mathematicians.

-Many recent Master's graduates of our program have obtained industrial or government jobs with excellent starting salaries ($40,000 - $70,000).
-Other Master's graduates have obtained attractive teaching positions.
+Many recent Master's graduates of our program have obtained industrial or government jobs with excellent starting salaries up to \$70,000.
+Other Master's graduates have also obtained attractive teaching positions.
 Recent Ph.D. graduates have been employed by university mathematics departments and by industrial and government organizations.
-Salaries range from an academic starting salary of $40,000 to industrial salaries of up to $100,000.
+Salaries range from an academic starting salary of \$65,000 to industrial salaries of over \$100,000.

 Recent master's graduates have acquired positions with local school districts; various colleges and universities including Georgia St. Univ, Knox County Public Schools, Pellissippi State Comm College, Roane St. Comm College, and the Un of Tennessee.
 Industrial positions have included: CareerBuilder LLC, Consumer Product Safety, Fannie Mae, Esteco-North America, GE Aviation, HAVI-Global, IBM, and many are pursuing their Ph.D.s.